 Oregon’s Services for Seniors and People with Disabilities office is part of the state’s Department of Human Services (DHS) and provides information on state medical programs including Medicare and the Prescription Drugs Assistance Program.
 Through the office’s website, seniors can apply for benefits and access information on services such as in-home support, reporting abuse, caregiver support, and disability benefits.

 Contact: Call 503-945-5600

 The licensed agents that are partnered with Timefor65 can help you compare the availability, benefits, and costs of Medicare plans in your specific region of Oregon.
 Our process makes it easier for you to access your Medicare eligibility in Oregon so that you receive personalized, affordable, and easy-to-use coverage options and solutions.
-Feel free to fill out the form or give us a call at (866) 327-0148 anytime to get your free quote and ask any questions that may be lingering.
+Fill out the form or give us a call at (866) 327‑0148 anytime to get a free quote or to ask any questions.

 Get Your Free 2021 Guide